scalableinternetservices/utils/README.md

 the newly created credentials, and create the team's keypair file: `TEAM.pem`.

 Subsequent runs can be used to make updates to a team's permissions.
-This is only necessary if the permission settings have been modified in the `scalable_admin.py` file.
+This is only necessary if the permission settings have been modified in this package.

 ### scalable_admin aws-purge TEAM...